Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 If you need emergency assistance, you can expect to get help from your installation, your branch of service resources.
 There are programs to support you in a variety of situations, including victim assistance, emergencies en route and service-specific relief societies.
 Below, you’ll find types of assistance, contact information, and detailed procedures and guidance to help you through any tough circumstances that you or your family may face.

-The Family Advocacy Victim Advocate Program is a specialized function within FAP that provides comprehensive assistance and liaison to and for victims of spouse and intimate partner abuse.
-Program staff, Victim Advocates, provides information on available resources and offers support services: assistance in developing safety plans, requesting protective orders, transitional compensation, and crime victim compensation.
-Victim advocates provide services to assist victims of spouse/intimate partner abuse (this includes sexual assault that occurs within a partner relationship).
+The Family Advocacy Victim Advocate Program is a specialized function within FAP that provides comprehensive assistance to victims of spouse and intimate partner abuse.
+FAP Victim Advocates provides information on available resources and offers support services: assistance in developing safety plans, requesting protective orders, transitional compensation, and crime victim compensation.
+Victim advocates also provide services to assist victims of sexual assault committed by a spouse or intimate partner.
 Victim advocates will maintain contact with the victim throughout the medical, investigative, counseling, and judicial process.
 Please call 254-702-4953.

 A Victim has 2 reporting options.
 The Victim may report domestic abuse as a restricted or unrestricted report.
 Restricted reporting allows the adult victim to receive care and services without an investigation or involvement by parties other than those listed below: